Tracebloc: Shaping the Future of Sourcing Machine Learning Models

 How Does Your Platform for Sourcing Machine Learning Models Work?

-Tracebloc is a mix between a federated learning and a Kaggle-style competition platform.
+Tracebloc is a mix of federated learning and a Kaggle-style competition platform.
 Every data scientist knows competitions where they develop models for a given dataset and benchmark these against each other.
 Yet, the tricky part is sharing the datasets, which you often can’t do for legal and compliance reasons in an enterprise.

 Enterprises learn what the market currently offers, identify the best teams to work on follow-up opportunities and deploy their budget most effectively.
 And data science teams get access to various opportunities to work with large enterprise clients and deploy their technology.